turbopape/postagga/README.md

 We exposed two of these models as Clojure namespaces so you can embed them without using the **resource** functionality - as it is specific to Clojure(JVM).
-We chose the two lightest ones, so they might not cause network issues:
+We chose the two lightest ones to limit the possibility cause network issues:

 - [French Model as a namespace: postagga.fr_tb_model](https://github.com/turbopape/postagga/blob/master/src/postagga/fr_tb_model.cljc)